 Here are the adenium seedlings that have been 'cooked' by the sun.
 It gives off a strong smell of steamed veggies:

+So you see, not too much sun or too high temperature for the seeds right now.
 Remember, no fertilizer at this point as well.
 Too much nutrients will burn or fry your baby plants.

 We know these baby plants look so cute.
 But try not to be tempted by their adorable stem & touch or squeeze them.